Cumulocity-IoT/cumulocity-smart-echart-widget-plugin/README.md

 1. Open you application from App Switcher

 2. Add new dashboard or navigate to existing dashboard

 3. Click `Add Widget`

-4. Search for `Smart E Chart`
+4. Search for `Smart Echart`

 5. Select `Target API or Datahub`

 6. Fill Options required

 7. Click `Save`

 Congratulations!
-Smart E Chart is configured.
+Smart Echart is configured.

 ## User Guide